Sectional curvatures distribution of complexity geometry: Introduction

 \section{Introduction}

-Quantum complexity, as a concept originated from quantum computation, plays an important role in the study of quantum gravity in recent years.
+Quantum complexity, as a concept that originated from quantum computation, plays an important role in the study of quantum gravity in recent years.
 It measures the number of simple quantum gates in a quantum circuit.
 Complexity analysis is a useful way to understand the firewall puzzle~\cite{Almheiri:2012rt}, which is known as the Harlow-Hayden conjecture~\cite{Harlow:2013tf}.
 As a boundary observable, it's conjectured that the gravitational dual of complexity is the volume or the action in the bulk, and can be used to probe the interior of black holes~\cite{Susskind:2014rva,Brown:2015lvg}.
 For other applications of complexity to understand quantum gravity, see e.g.~\cite{Susskind:2018tei,Bernamonti:2019zyy,Czech:2017ryf,Susskind:2019ddc,Brown:2019rox}.

 Although holographic complexity has been extensively studied, it's still an open problem to define complexity appropriately.
-One of the main approach to define complexity is Nielsen's geometric approach~\cite{nielsen2005geometric,2007quant.ph..1004D}, called complexity geometry.
+One of the main approaches to defining complexity is Nielsen's geometric approach~\cite{nielsen2005geometric,2007quant.ph..1004D}, called complexity geometry.
 In the geometric way to define complexity, the complexity is defined as the path length on the unitary group or Hilbert space, so a proper distance function is required.
-Various distance functions are proposed~\cite{2007quant.ph..1004D,Jefferson:2017sdb,Chapman:2017rqy,Brown:2017jil,Khan:2018rzm,Flory:2020eot,Flory:2020dja,Basteiro:2021ene}, but the physical meaning of these distance functions is not clear enough.
+Various distance functions are proposed~\cite{2007quant.ph..1004D,Jefferson:2017sdb,Chapman:2017rqy,Brown:2017jil,Khan:2018rzm,Flory:2020eot,Flory:2020dja}, but the physical meaning of these distance functions is not clear enough.
+For other recent works, see\cite{Basteiro:2021ene,Brown:2021rmz,Brown:2021euk,Brown:2022phc}

 Circuit complexity is closely related to operator size which measures the number of d.o.f. that an operator can change.
 In a quantum circuit, operator size is the derivative of the circuit complexity w.r.t. the circuit time~\cite{Susskind:2014jwa}.
 Inspired by this relation, we adopt the average operator size as the distance function to define complexity.
 To test whether it is an appropriate definition, a basic criterion is that the complexity geometry should be defined on negatively curved manifolds~\cite{2007quant.ph..1004D,Susskind:2014jwa,Brown:2016wib}.
-However, we find that the typical sectional curvatures are positive, even if we replace the complexity metric by an arbitrary function of operator size.
+However, we find that the typical sectional curvatures are positive, even if we replace the complexity metric with an arbitrary function of operator size.